 Why was the midnight of 15th August 1947 chosen as the date & time for Indian Independence?

-(Dont forget to watch the rare color video mini documentary at the end of this article)
+Dont forget to watch this rare color video cilp of Indian Independence:

 We can divide the above question into 3 sub-questions: